 One of my favourite things to do is to paint rocks and pebbles for gifts and for my own collection.

 When we are out and about I always keep my eye open for nice smooth rocks that would be good to paint.
 Painting rocks is also a really fun activity to do with kids – though it can be messy so a smock is a must!

 I have been leaving painted pebbles around my neighbourhood for people to find as a way to spread some joy and happiness.
 This was inspired by others I had seen on Instagram and being in Covid lockdown.

 What do you need?

-Rocks and pebbles, acrylic paint, acrylic house paint, paint brushes of various sizes, paint pens (posca pens), clear varnish or spray and pot of water.
+Rocks and pebbles, acrylic paint, acrylic house paint, paint brushes of various sizes, paint pens (posca pens, life of colour pens), clear varnish or spray and pot of water.
 Acrylic paint is great to use because it is fast drying and easy to wash out of the brushes with water.

 Ideas for painting rocks